You've got to see it to believe it!

 The housing is important too -the larger the better- particularly if the bird will be spending time on its own.

-Parrots are no different from a young child and need to be stimulated-constantly, games, books, puzzles, toys that make noise, you need to know you are taking on a 5 year old child for possibly 60 years.
+Parrots are no different from a young child and need to be stimulated-constantly with games, books, puzzles, and toys that make noise.
+You need to know you are taking on a 2-5 year old child for possibly 60 years.

 Depending on the species, most NEED to chew and destroy items, as their beak is made up of a material exactly like our nails, and in order to keep the beak trimmed to the correct shape they have to chew.